hegde10122/ModernJavaLearnings/README.md

 Click here Functional Interfaces ---> [learning.txt](https://github.com/hegde10122/ModernJavaLearnings/blob/master/hegde/src/java8/learnings/functionalinterface/learning.txt "Functional Interfaces")

 There are 9 types of functional interfaces.
 Study them in the order defined above.
 The names of the java classes in the package are self-explanatory.

+PredicateConsumerCombo.java --> two excellent examples built on the logic of consumer,biconsumer and predicate.
+Read this after Consumer,biconsumer and predicate.
+You will have feel better if you can solve these two problems.
+I promise elation if you can crack them!!